Congress of Oaxaca

-The Congress of Oaxaca (Congreso del Estado de Oaxaca) is the legislature of Oaxaca, a state of Mexico.
+The Congress of the State of Oaxaca (Congreso del Estado de Oaxaca) is the legislature of Oaxaca, a state of Mexico.
 The Congress is unicameral.

 Electoral system

 There are 42 seats, 25 deputies are elected with first-past-the-post in single-member districts and 17 are elected through proportional representation.
 The chamber is renewed every three years.

 Authority

 The laws and powers of the Congress are stated in Title 4, Chapter II of the Political Constitution of the Free and Sovereign State of Oaxaca.

 Location

 The Congress is located in the municipality of San Raymundo Jalpan in the metropolitan area of the city of Oaxaca de Juárez.